cmse822/project-1-team-9/Project1 Report.md

 Both architectures are similar enough for these kernels that the analysis and optimization applies to both amd and intel in this case.

 The LBMHB and FFT kernels are compute bound so that no matter how large they get they will execute at peak FLOPS/s.
-The SPMV and Stencil kernels on the other hand would be memory bound and would experience slowdowns if their problem size exceeded the size of cache.
+The SPMV and Stencil kernels on the other hand would be memory bound and would experience slowdowns if their problem size spilled from cache into DRAM.

 To optimize the LBMHD and FFT kernels we suggest vectorization or compiler optimizations.
 For the SPMV and Stencil kernels we suggest using a more optimal data layout as to decrease the amount of cache misses incurred.